by Shane Lewis11 July '18

 Oil Painting marking the antithesis of the human

 In Behind Human Mask oil painting there is a portrait perhaps of a despot perhaps of a deceiver.
 The mask, on the right-hand side of the figure, is peeled away to reveal a cacophonous and distended mass beneath (to the left).

 Although this oil painting composition shows a diametrical polarity – the infernal and the human – this is undermined by the facticity of the mask and we rather see a unity of ill will beneath.
 This could suggest that all the human virtues form a thin film over the heaving turbulence of a powerful animal that can pierce and dispense with it.
 Humanity forms a brittle patina liable to be exploded.

 Yet we have also the internalization of what human beings, societies, and cultures persecute as anathema: The Other.
-The object of hate is not here another person, nation or culture but it is within the human subject.

 Depending on whether this subject-figure has specificity, i.e. is a particular human, or is an epitome of humanity in general, various readings can be made.
 What some readings will have in common though is the theme of a divided human subject and the object within.But this internal division is not even or tidy.
 A great welter of anomie and subversive motivations swells up behind the mask, perhaps the only residue of human affect or law being the 'X' in a turquoise cartouche on the left which marks a forbidding by law be it social or divine.
 So the human veil is beleaguered by a tidal wave of the macabre that becomes or is a wrong being of violence, as the sharp teeth of the upper left evoke.